sokcheng/Kitsuchan-NG/COMMANDS.md

 ## channelinfo
 ### Aliases: cinfo
-Display information about a channel channel.
+Display information about a text channel.
 Defaults to the current channel.

 * channel - Optional argument.
 A specific channel to get information about.